Business

 • Lithium: 0–1 replacement cycles = $0–$5,500 in batteries (most lithium packs will outlast a 10-year ownership period)

-Lithium-ion batteries, while expensive upfront, eliminate maintenance costs and outlast lead-acid by 2–3 times, delivering better ROI over a decade.
+Lithium batteries cost more upfront but eliminate routine maintenance costs and outlast lead-acid by 2–3 times, which delivers better return on investment across a decade.

-Charging times drop from up to 14 hours for lead-acid to just 1–3 hours for lithium.
-This matters operationally for golf clubs and resorts that need to turn carts around quickly between rounds.
-Lithium batteries offer longer lifespan and superior energy density, weighing 50–60% less than lead-acid equivalents.
-The weight reduction also reduces tyre wear and improves handling on undulating terrain.
+Charge times drop from up to 14 hours for lead-acid to 1–3 hours for lithium — a practical difference for golf clubs and resorts that need to turn carts around quickly between rounds.
+Lithium batteries also weigh 50–60% less than lead-acid equivalents, which reduces tyre wear and improves handling on undulating terrain.
+InGolf & Utility's lithium-equipped models are built for Australian conditions, where these performance advantages translate directly into lower operating costs.

 Petrol engines are reliable when properly maintained, but they accumulate costs across a wider range of components than electric drivetrains.